The best logos of Y Combinator’s W21 batch – TechCrunch

 Our picks for the most intriguing companies of Y Combinator’s latest batch were based entirely on substance and our endless expertise, so it’s time for something much more superficial.
 Here are the 11 best logos from the hundreds of companies that presented yesterday.

-Watching companies go by 60 seconds at a time for like 8 hours was pretty mind-numbing even when a lot of them were cool, but I always perked up when I saw something with a nice logo.
+Watching companies go by 60 seconds at a time for like eight hours was pretty mind-numbing, even when a lot of them were cool, but I always perked up when I saw something with a nice logo.
 So I started marking them down, and sure enough soon a post appeared.

 Sadly many of these will be bought in short order and their cool logos retired, like what happened with my favorite recent logo, DataFleets.
 I guess it isn’t really sad because they all get super rich, but there goes a perfectly good logo, you know?